 The Glen Cove Cinema and the Downtown Cafe are two projects that were assisted through the CDA's Commerical Rehabilitation Program.

 The Glen Cove CDA’s Sign Program offers a maximum of $500 per sign, based on funding availablity, for CDA board approved signs to business owners in our downtown or urban renewal areas.
-Applicants need to complete the application and return it to the CDA for approval.
+Applicants must secure a City of Glen Cove Building Department permit before completing the Sign Grant application and return it to the CDA for approval.